Developer123321/Point-source-stimulation-of-dendrites-of-a-pyramidal-cell-in-Python/README.md

 - main.py: Contains several scenarios and working examples

 ## rebuild_coordinates.py
 Is used to align the axis of the soma along the y-axis of the coordinate system and save the data to "coordinates_horizontal.json", while leaving the rest as is.
-This is needed since the soma is then orianted towards an extracellular point source in a latter stage though appliance of a rotation matrix.
+This is needed since the soma is then orianted towards an extracellular point source in a latter stage through appliance of a rotation matrix.
 It should be run in case we haven't yet set "coordinates_horizontal.json" and "coordinates.json" data, which isn't the case for now.
 Raw 3d-data of cell morphology is loaded from "cells/A140612.hoc" and then manipulated as indicated.
 `rebuild_coordinates.get_children_list` stores data about parnet-child relationships in the form of